mosaicnetworks/babble/docs/consensus.rst

 One way to approximate common knowledge in this context is to use a communication protocol where participants regularly tell each other everything they know about what everyone else knows.
-These are usually referred to as Full Information Protocols, but Dr Leemon Baird, inventor of Hashgraph, coined the lovely expression 'gossip about gossip'.
+These are usually referred to as Full Information Protocols, aka ‘gossip about gossip’.

-Members locally record the history of the gossip protocol in a directed graph, called hashgraph, where each vertex represents a gossip event and the edges connect a vertex to the immediately-preceding vertices.
-Roughly speaking, a member, say Alice, will repeatedly choose another member at random, say Bob, and attempt to learn what he knows that she doesn't know.
-She will send him a sync request saying  'Hey, here is what I know; what do you know that I don't know?'.
-Bob will compute the difference and respond with a set of events that he knows and Alice doesn't yet know.
-Alice will insert these events in her  hashgraph, and create a new event to record this sync.
-The newly created event includes the hashes of her last event, and Bob's last event.
-Hence, the hashgraph is connected by a succession of recursive cryptographic hashes; like a blockchain, but two-dimensional.
+Members locally record the history of the gossip protocol in a directed acyclic graph, a DAG, where each vertex represents a gossip event and the edges connect a vertex to the immediately-preceding vertices.
+Roughly speaking, a member, say Alice, will repeatedly choose another member at random, say Bob, and attempt to learn what he knows that she doesn’t know.
+She will send him a sync request saying ‘Hey, here is what I know; what do you know that I don’t know?’.
+Bob will compute the difference and respond with a set of events that he knows and Alice doesn’t yet know.
+Alice will insert these events in her DAG, and create a new event to record this sync.
+The newly created event includes the hashes of her last event, and Bob’s last event.
+Hence, the DAG is connected by a succession of recursive cryptographic hashes; like a blockchain, but two-dimensional.
 Each event contains the hashes of the events below it and is digitally signed by its creator.
 So the entire graph of hashes is cryptographically secure.

 .. image:: assets/dag.png

-The hashgraph is a very rich data structure from which we can extract all sorts of information about the history of gossip, and also derive a consistent ordering of the events, even in the presence of faulty participants.
+The communication graph is a very rich data structure from which we can extract all sorts of information about the history of gossip, and also derive a consistent ordering of the events, even in the presence of faulty participants.
 But let’s take it step by step.

 Lamport Timestamps
 ------------------